ABOUT THE EVENT

 - Food and nutritional disorders

-TRACK 6 Horticulture: Horticulture falls between domestic gardening and agriculture, though all forms of cultivation naturally have close links.
-Horticulture is all about growing fruits and vegetables for consumption and ornamental plants for commercial purposes.
-Olericulture which is concerned with ornamental plants mainly focuses on herbaceous plants which can be easily accommodated in homes and indoor places for beautification.
+TRACK 6 Horticulture: Horticulture is a blend of domestic gardening and agriculture, though all forms of cultivation naturally have close links to agriculture.
+Horticulture is all about growing fruits and vegetables for consumption and ornamental plants for commercial demands.
+Olericulture is concerned with ornamental plants and primarily focuses on herbaceous plants which are easily accommodated in homes and indoor places for beautification.

 - Fruit and vegetable breeding